-History of barley
+History of Barley

 Barley is a grain that dates back some 10,000 years.
 It originated in Ethiopia and Southeast Asia and was the grain of choice in Ancient Greece and Rome.
 In fact, athletes in both cultures were known to use barley in their diets due to the strength it gave them.